epicsweb/php-ci-composer/README.md

-# PHP CI - Message
+# PHP - Message

-This library prepares the data and send it to an API for sending emails, sms, and other
+This library prepares the data and send it to an API for sending emails, sms and other for Code Igniter and Laravel

 ## Installation